 Overall, there are a number of factors related to location that are out of your hands which affect dropped calls, but there are also some that are within your power to change.
 In the next section, we'll cover how to solve the problems that you have control over to decrease the number of dropped calls that you experience.

-If you have any questions about poor cell phone reception and whether a signal booster is right for you, please do not hesitate to contact us or call us at 800-590-3564 and we'll be happy to help.
+If you're still unsure whether a signal booster is right for you, contact us or call us at 800-590-3564.
+Our signal experts will be happy to guide you to the best solution.